Boon-Jun/CS3245-HW3/README.txt

 6) Pickle the dictionary and write the it to the dictionary file.
 The entire dictionary can be unpickled in the memory during the search as it is relatively small compared to the postings, which will only be loaded list by list for every search query.

+7) Pickle the vector lengths dicitonary and write it to the lengths file.
+The dicitonary can be unpickled during the search when the document score computation takes place.

 Searching Algorithm:
 ---------------------